-I created this blog, VladKhvatov.com, to prove that you can create a profitable blog as a side hustle without investing huge funds.
+I have created this blog, Vladkhvatov.com, to prove that in 2021 you can still make decent money on blogging without investing huge funds.

-And I'm here to show you how to start a blog and make money, with proven tips and strategies.
+That is why you are lucky to have found me ― I will be that guy to show you how to start a blog and make money, using established tips and strategies.

 Use These Steps For a Fast Start

 First, come up with an idea and name for your blog.
 We will explore these in more detail, don’t worry.
 We are going to do a lot of work, but for now I just want to show you that starting takes just a few steps.

 So, what should you do after you have an idea and a name?

 Choose a hosting provider, because you can't start a blog without one.
 Go to Bluehost and choose Basic Shared Hosting Plan.
 It's only $3.95 per month if you buy three years at a time.
 This is the best deal you can get for this money and it includes a free domain name.